Miami Dolphins offense might have a 'problem' unseen by team in years

 This season the Dolphins might as often throw it to Danny Amendola as Albert Wilson in the slot.
 They might go with intermediate to deeper routes to Wilson, Kenny Stills or DeVante Parker.
 They might throw deep or try bubble screens or slants with Jakeem Grant or Wilson.

-They're going to use Kenyan Drake out of the backfield even if he becomes the early-down ballcarrier.
+They're going to use Kenyan Drake out of the backfield even if he becomes the early-down ball carrier.
 Frank Gore, with 443 career catches, is also an accomplished threat out of the backfield.

 And I haven't even mentioned a tight end yet, but everyone's hopeful they will factor eventually.